awslabs/fhir-works-on-aws-deployment/README.md

 FHIR Works on AWS is a framework to deploy a [FHIR](https://www.hl7.org/fhir/overview.html) server on AWS.
 This package is an example implementation of this framework and the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification](https://docs.smarthealthit.org/).
 The power of this framework is being able to customize and add in additional FHIR functionality for your unique use-case.
 An example of this, is this implementation uses [DynamoDB](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb).
 Say you don't want to use DynamoDB, you could implement your own persistence component and plug it into your deployment package.
 With FHIR Works on AWS you control how your FHIR server will work!

+**NOTE:** to us this SMART implementation it is expected that you already have an OAuth2 SMART compliant authorization server.
+To learn more please check out [OAuth2 Flow](#oauth2-flow) and [Authorization Prerequisites](#prerequisites)

 ## Capabilities

 This deployment implementation utilizes Lambda, DynamoDB, S3 and Elasticsearch to provide these FHIR capabilities: